christian-chavez/christian-chavez.github.io/_posts/2025-10-29-interleaving-distance-between-interval-modules.md

 <div class="bluebox">
-Remark.
-Interval modules are the building blocks of persistence modules.
-In fact, one objective of persistence theory is to understand persistence modules by decomposing them into interval modules.
+<strong>Remark.</strong> Interval modules are the building blocks of persistence modules.
+In
+fact, one objective of persistence theory is to understand persistence modules by decomposing them into interval modules.
 However, this is not always possible.
 A situation when such a decomposition is guaranteed is